anestisZioulis/Shelldom/README.md

 <hr>

 - [x] **TREE**
-    - Displays the structure of the current folder, sub-folders and files.
+    - Displays the structure of the current folder, sub-folders, and files.
         - `tree` `<path>`
       ```c
           >> tree